monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/README.md

 Being a Data Scientist is easier said than done.
 So, let’s see what all you need to be a Data Scientist.
 A Data Scientist requires skills basically from three major areas as shown below.

+As you can see in the above image, you need to acquire various hard skills and soft skills.
+You need to be good at statistics and mathematics to analyze and visualize data.
+Needless to say, Machine Learning forms the heart of Data Science and requires you to be good at it.
+Also, you need to have a solid understanding of the domain you are working in to understand the business problems clearly.
+Your task does not end here.
+You should be capable of implementing various algorithms which require good coding skills.
+Finally, once you have made certain key decisions, it is important for you to deliver them to the stakeholders.
+So, good communication will definitely add brownie points to your skills.